railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_contract.rst

   time to sign off on project acceptance you can't invoice the remaining 40% even though you might have supplied the agreed service properly.

-* The account manager and the project manager are often different people (see the section :ref:`sect-projroles` in the chapter :ref:`ch-projects`).
+* The account manager and the project manager are often different people.
   The project manager has to
   alert the account manager the moment that the client can be invoiced, but that moment easily can be forgotten or mistaken.